5 Times When SEO Siloing Can Make or Break Your Search Engine Rankings

 All of those factors help a site to rank better in the search engine results pages for target keywords.

-And, of course, this all ties into Google’s view on “Your Money or Your Life” (YMYL) topics.
+And, of course, this all ties into Google’s view on “Your Money or Your Life” (YMYL) types of content.
 YMYL topics are discussed in Google’s Search Quality Evaluator Guidelines (SQEG) as those topics that “could potentially impact a person’s future happiness, health, financial stability, or safety.”

 Because you are targeting queries that will potentially result in a purchase of goods or services, and especially for purchases that can be made online, you want to be sure your website is demonstrating expertise, authoritativeness and trustworthiness (E-A-T).

 For YMYL pages, E-A-T is a critical factor in Google’s evaluation of your website.
 Luckily, siloing is a great way to demonstrate E-A-T.

 Learn more with the Complete Guide to the Fundamentals of Google’s E-A-T.

 Situation 2: SEO Silo When You Cannot Break Into Page 1

 A clear website hierarchy has always influenced search engine rankings.
 A major factor is the ability of a website to offer the “whole” answer for searchers.